fttlov/JCAdvance/README.md

 a) Pedal1Axis - in Widows by default pedals maapping  z, z-rotation.
 Try others axis
 b) change DeviceName: Value 'Auto' is a sort of 'smart filter' to block gamepads — which, of course, isn't actually smart.
 But you can try entering the name of your Wheel/pedals yourself.
 Open cmd - joy.cpl - Enter and type the exact name of your steering wheel\pedals in place of 'Auto'.<br>
 I have old "Logitech Wingman" wheel" and testing pedals to triggers axis for them.

+## Potential issues
+- Now i have not Sony gamepads for testing.
+The original code for them hasn't been changed, so everything should be fine, but something tells me that's not the case :)<br>
+- It’s much the same with the pedals.
+It’s much the same with the pedals.
+Testing the code on just one is clearly not enough.<br>
+- Joy-con's rumble.
+I have Mobapad M6S with simple rumble and have no idea how HD rumble works, or whether it even works at all.

 ## If you’d like to explore all the features like Sony Touchpad And Nintendo Home\Capture hotkeys, changing profiles and others - visit https://github.com/r57zone/DSAdvance